Liberal Party of Australia: Ideology

+Factions

+According to Ronald Mizen of The Australian Financial Review, following the 2025 federal election there are two major factional groupings in the federal parliamentary Liberal Party: the Moderates and the National Right.
+Factional alignments are "fluid and often built around personalities", with several individuals either identifying with multiple factions or remaining unaligned.

+During the Morrison government years, the Liberal Party consisted of three broad factional groupings: a moderate wing, a centre-right wing and a right wing, led by Simon Birmingham, Scott Morrison and Peter Dutton respectively, with the Centre-Right being the largest faction, with 32 of 91 Liberal MPs belonging to the group.
+The 2022 Australian federal election saw a significant realignment of factional affiliations within the Liberal Party: the National Right became the largest faction with 27 of 65 Liberal MPs aligned with the faction, the Centre-Right went from being the largest faction to the smallest faction, plummeting from 32 members to just 6, the Moderates' membership dropped from 22 members to 14, while a Centrist faction emerged, comprising 11 members.
+In 2025, Ley of the moderate faction was elected leader of the party.
+Still, members of the Liberal Party often are grouped into the three-faction system.

 Organisation

-The Liberal Party's organisation is dominated by the six state divisions, reflecting the party's original commitment to a federalised system of government (a commitment which was strongly maintained by all Liberal governments bar the Gorton government until 1983, but was to a large extent abandoned by the Howard Government, which showed strong centralising tendencies).
-Menzies deliberately created a weak national party machine and strong state divisions.
-Party policy is made almost entirely by the parliamentary parties, not by the party's rank-and-file members, although Liberal party members do have a degree of influence over party policy.
+The Liberal Party's organisation is dominated by the six autonomous state divisions, reflecting the party's original commitment to a federalised system of government (a commitment which was strongly maintained by all Liberal governments bar the Gorton government until 1983, but was to a large extent abandoned by the Howard government, which showed strong centralising tendencies).Party policy is made almost entirely by the parliamentary parties as opposed to the federal and state and territorial party organisations, although Liberal party members do have a degree of influence over party policy.

 The Liberal Party's basic organisational unit is the branch, which consists of party members in a particular locality.
 For each electorate there is a conference—notionally above the branches—which coordinates campaigning in the electorate and regularly communicates with the member (or candidate) for the electorate.
 As there are three levels of government in Australia, each branch elects delegates to a local, state, and federal conference.

 All the branches in an Australian state are grouped into a Division.
 The ruling body for the Division is a State Council.
 There is also one Federal Council which represents the entire organisational Liberal Party in Australia.
 Branch executives are delegates to the Councils ex-officio and additional delegates are elected by branches, depending on their size.

 Preselection of electoral candidates is performed by a special electoral college convened for the purpose.
 Membership of the electoral college consists of head office delegates, branch officers, and elected delegates from branches.